ktangsali/physicsnemo-sym/docs/user_guide/advanced/parametrized_simulations.rst

 ------------

-This tutorial walks through the process of simulating a parameterized problem using Modulus Sym.
-The neural networks in Modulus Sym allow us to solve problems for multiple parameters/independent variables in a single training.
+This tutorial walks through the process of simulating a parameterized problem using PhysicsNeMo Sym.
+The neural networks in PhysicsNeMo Sym allow us to solve problems for multiple parameters/independent variables in a single training.
 These parameters can be geometry variables, coefficients of a PDE or even boundary conditions.
 Once the training is complete, it is possible to run inference on several geometry/physical parameter